The Magic Of A Little League Baseball Game

 We were a ragtag bunch.
 I can see that now.
 See it clear as day.
 But we sure didn't see ourselves that way back then.

 We were, oh, ten and eleven and twelve years old back then, a Little League baseball team.
 Or maybe, if truth be told, we were a little Little League baseball team.
 We didn't think about any Central Plains regional baseball tournament or traveling long distances in the summertime or going to any Little League World Series in some faraway place called Williamsport, Pennsylvania.

 Nope.
 We were much more concerned about places with names like Woodstock, Chandler, Lake Wilson, and Edgerton.

 You see, we were the Little league team from Leota, Minnesota.

-We won.
 Nope, if I'm lyin' I'm dyin'.
 We beat Slayton.
-You can look it up (but I wouldn't know where): Leota beat Slayton in Slayton in Little League baseball that one time, that one year, all those many decades ago.
+You can look it up (but I wouldn't know where).
+Leota beat Slayton in Little League baseball that one time, that one year, more than a half-century ago.

 Our coach treated all of us to ice cream cones at a local drive-in in Slayton after the game, and then the looooong (OK, I don't know, 20 miles or so?) victorious drive back to Leota.

 We had beaten the big guys, had slain the dragon.
 Me, Ivan, Loren, Gene, Ed, the other Gene, and the rest...all of us.
 We beat Slayton.